open-edge-insights/video-ingestion/README.md

     1. Build and Run VideoIngestion as container
         ```
         $ cd [repo]/docker_setup
+        $ ln -sf VideoIngestion/.dockerignore ../.dockerignore
         $ docker-compose up --build ia_video_ingestion
         ```
-    2. Update EIS VideoIngestion data in `etcd` and see if VideoIngestion
-       picks it up automatically without any container restarts
+    2. Update EIS VideoIngestion keys(ingestor and filter) in `etcd` and see if it picks it up automatically without any container restarts